 Advanced Detection Tools:

-- Threat Intelligence: Gather and analyze information on emerging threats.
+- Threat Intelligence: Collect and analyze information on emerging threats.

 - Behavioral Analytics: Monitor user and network behavior to identify unusual activities.